CyVerse-learning-materials/foss/docs/07_reproducibility_ii.md

 The single most common command that you'll use with Docker is `docker run` ([see official help manual](https://docs.docker.com/engine/reference/commandline/run/) for more details).

 `docker run` starts a container and executes the default "entrypoint", or any other "command" that follows `run` and any optional flags.
+These commands are specified within a Dockerfile.

+???
+Tip "What is a Dockerfile?"
+    A Dockerfile is a text file that contains a list of commands used by Docker to automatically build an image.
+These commands can include specifying the base image to use, copying files into the image, setting environment variables, running commands, and defining entry points and default commands to run when a container is started from the image.
+The Dockerfile is processed by the docker build command, which creates a Docker image that can be used to run containers.

+    ```
+    FROM pdal/pdal:latest

+    WORKDIR /app

+    COPY pdal_copc.sh /app/pdal_copc.sh

+    COPY copc.json /app/copc.json

+    RUN chmod +x pdal_copc.sh

+    ENTRYPOINT ["/app/pdal_copc.sh"]
+    '''

 ???
 Tip "What is an *entrypoint*?"